Josiah in the Bible

 Exact Match

-And the people of the land slew all them that had conspired against king Amon; and the people of the land made Josiah his son king in his stead.
+But the people of the land killed all who conspired against the king and made Josiah his son king in his place.

 Shaphan the scribe reported to King Josiah, brought up the matter to him, and told him, "Your servants have distributed the money that was found in the Temple by giving it to the workmen who supervise the LORD's Temple."